 I read that this was more of the ‘intellectual’ city, and home to the National University.
 I think the reason why I’d want to come here is to see the beautiful, stark-white, Cathedral of Leon.
 This is also near where Cerro Negro is, a famous volcano known for volcano boarding.

 This region in Northern Nicaragua is a bit off the usual tourist loop.
-It’s at a higher elevation, and known for coffee and tobacco.
+It’s at a higher elevation, so its cooler temperatures are perfect for cultivating coffee and tobacco.